 ABSTRACT

-Climate change poses significant challenges to forest management in Europe, where rising temperatures and increased frequency of extreme weather events threaten forest health and productivity.
-Thus, policy makers and forest managers urgently need robust projections of the suitability of future climatic conditions for forest tree species to guide conservation efforts, forest management strategies and make informed decisions.
-Previous studies, which aimed at providing such projections, mostly made use of a single type of model to do so (correlative models) and failed evaluating the uncertainties associated with the model projections.
-Here, we simulated the distribution of six European tree species over the 21st century, using various correlative and process-explicit models and the most recent climatic projections (SSP2 and SSP5 scenarios).
-We examined several versions of the models differing by their complexity and calibration methods in order to identify and quantify the different sources of uncertainty in their projections.
-We find (i) that the use of occurrence data to calibrate models, whether correlative or process-explicit, consistently leads to more pessimistic predictions, and (ii) that using different modelling approaches together allow to assess more rigorously projection uncertainties.
-Evaluating and communicating the degree of uncertainty enhances the credibility of species distribution models, and contributes to a better adaptation to the impacts of climate change on forest ecosystems.
+Rising temperatures and increased frequency of extreme weather events are threatening European forests(cite), thus projections of the suitability of future climatic conditions for forest tree species should guide conservation efforts, forest management strategies and make informed decisions(cite).
+Many existing forecast models are correlative in nature and they do not evaluate the uncertainties associated with the model projections.
+Here, we forecast the distribution of six key European tree species using correlative and process-explicit models and the most recent climatic projections.
+We show that the greatest impacts on forests is likely to be in the Mediterranean, alpine and boreal biomes (provide stats and ranges).
+We also show that the use of occurrence data to calibrate both correlative and process-explicit models consistently leads to more pessimistic predictions, and that a range of models provides a better assessment of projection uncertainties.
+Improving the uncertainty budgets for species forecast models is a key step to leading action to mitigating the impacts of climate change on forest ecosystems.

 Introduction

-Forests are increasingly under pressure from climate change.
-In Europe, where temperatures are rising twice as fast as the global average (Copernicus Climate Change Service, 2024), unprecedented pulses of tree mortality were reported in the last decade (Senf et al, 2020).
-These damages are observed not only in populations living at the margins of their climatic range, but also in those living in the core of their range.
-Some European forests have even become net CO2 sources recently in some areas (Hadden and Grelle, 2016; Karelin et al, 2021), due to decreased growth (Hadden and Grelle, 2016; van der Woude et al, 2023), increased burned areas (Carnicer et al, 2022; Kelly et al, 2024), and increased dieback driven by increased drought frequency and intensity and increased vulnerability to pest attacks (Cienciala and Melichar, 2024; Karelin et al, 2021; Latifovic and Arain, 2024).

-Forests have nevertheless a major role to play in mitigating climate change and achieving carbon neutrality (Hyyrynen et al, 2023; Korosuo et al, 2023).
-Forests managers are facing unprecedented short-term and long-term challenges, as they need to address current dieback issues while promoting forest adaptation to climate change.
-These decisions have to be made in a context of high uncertainty, because of the lack of data and knowledge about the effects of climate change, interacting with various forest management strategies.
+Climate change has direct impact on a myriad of ecosystem processes, and forests are especially vulnerable.
+European temperatures are rising twice as fast as the global average (Copernicus Climate Change Service, 2024), and unprecedented pulses of tree mortality have benn reported in the last decade, across the range of forest species (Senf et al, 2020).
+As a consequence, some European forests are now net CO2 sources (Hadden and Grelle, 2016; Karelin et al, 2021), due to decreased growth (Hadden and Grelle, 2016; van der Woude et al, 2023), increased burned areas (Carnicer et al, 2022; Kelly et al, 2024), and increased pest or drought-related dieback driven (Cienciala and Melichar, 2024; Karelin et al, 2021; Latifovic and Arain, 2024).
+Forests managers are facing unprecedented challenges, as they need to address current issues while promoting forest adaptation to climate change.
+Implementation strategies are rolled out in spite of the uncertainty of the scenarios.